Carmichael number: Discovery

+The first seven Carmichael numbers, from 561 to 8911, were all found by the Czech mathematician Václav Šimerka in 1885 (thus preceding not just Carmichael but also Korselt, although Šimerka did not find anything like Korselt's criterion).
+His work, published in Czech scientific journal Časopis pro pěstování matematiky a fysiky, however, remained unnoticed.

 Korselt was the first who observed the basic properties of Carmichael numbers, but he did not give any examples.
-In 1910, Carmichael found the first and smallest such number, 561, which explains the name "Carmichael number".

 That 561 is a Carmichael number can be seen with Korselt's criterion.
 Indeed, $561 = 3 \cdot 11 \cdot 17$ is square-free and $2 \mid 560$, $10 \mid 560$ and $16 \mid 560$.

 The next six Carmichael numbers are :

-These first seven Carmichael numbers, from 561 to 8911, were all found by the Czech mathematician Václav Šimerka in 1885 (thus preceding not just Carmichael but also Korselt, although Šimerka did not find anything like Korselt's criterion).
-His work, however, remained unnoticed.
+In 1910, Carmichael himself also published the smallest such number, 561, and the numbers were later named after him.

 Jack Chernick proved a theorem in 1939 which can be used to construct a subset of Carmichael numbers.
 The number $(6k + 1)(12k + 1)(18k + 1)$ is a Carmichael number if its three factors are all prime.
 Whether this formula produces an infinite quantity of Carmichael numbers is an open question (though it is implied by Dickson's conjecture).